Whimsy Stick

 Deliberate session close

 A clear all-done ending followed by a settle or place cue.
 Sessions that end mid-drive leave the arousal system still running.
-This all-done into settle sequence is the final essential step of how to tire out a high energy dog properly — without it, the arousal carries forward instead of resolving.
+Without it, the arousal carries forward instead of resolving.
 The deliberate ending is what converts fatigue into the settled state owners are trying to reach.

 Where calm actually comes from

-How to Tire Out a High Energy Dog: The Right Session
+How to Tire Out a High Energy Dog: The 5-Step Session

-This is the five-step routine.
+This is the five-step routine that answers how to tire out a high energy dog properly.
 Keep sessions to 5 to 10 minutes.
 Short and structured beats long and chaotic every time.
 The full method is in the Flirt Pole Training Guide.

 1